 As an example, students could be working on a Google Science fair project.
 Or they could explore academic subjects and topics of interest - and in many cases - possible college majors, outside of what they typically learn in high school or hear from friends and family.

-The following activities are being considered for Laboratory hours for the spring semester of 2018:
+The following activities are offered for Laboratory hours for the spring semester of 2021: